josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 1. **This is _not_ a license to be a lazy creative.** You don't always get to do things you care about when you feel like doing them.
 Do your work anyway.
 2. **Success looks different to everyone, and you need to know in advance what it looks like for you**.
 Maybe to you, success does equal a big paycheck.
 But for me personally, success has almost _nothing_ to do with money (and I would argue it should be that way for any designer; this isn't a career to take on if you want to retire wealthy).

-<Callout>I didn’t actually want to be where I was or doing what I was doing, and money was comically and tragically powerless to change that.</Callout>
+<Callout>I didn’t actually want to be where I was or doing what I was doing, and money was comically and tragically powerless to change&nbsp;that.</Callout>

 I wound up leaving that job for one that paid literally half as well and offered even fewer hours.
 In effect, I made the difficult decision to take a pay cut of greater than 50% at my next internship in order to work at a smaller shop where I respected the work and aligned with the values of the people.